Mamun5011/Covertex-ML-Models-as-Storage-channel/README.md

 # Co(ve)rtex: ML Models as storage channels and their (mis-)applications

 Note: We will update this repository gradually.
-Currently reorganizing all codes.
+Currently We are making the artifacts ready.
 Once it is ready, We will make it available...

 ## Table of Contents